BMO68/CptS-122-Game/README.md

 Notes: made primarily with C++ (no clue why GitHub says it was made with mostly C) and a downloaded SFML library

+Link to our demo Youtube video: https://youtu.be/NGpG-3RCQPw

+Link to our second game (a maze generator game): https://github.com/treyahill/Maze-Game

+Link to out first game (a basic reconstruction of Uno): https://github.com/treyahill/CptS-122-Uno-Game